The Stable Homology of Congruence Subgroups

 For all $p$, the equality holds up to a finite group.
-If $F = \Q$ and $p \ge 3$, then $\Htw^2(\Q_p/\Z_p) = \Q_p/\Z_p$ and $\Htw_2(\Z_p) \simeq \Z_p$. \end{theorem}
+If $F = \Q$ and $p \ge 3$, then $\Htw^2(\SL,\Q_p/\Z_p) = \Q_p/\Z_p$ and $\Htw_2(\SL,\Z_p) \simeq \Z_p$. \end{theorem}

 We expect that the equality holds without any assumption on the order of $K_2(\OL_F)$, and this would follow from Conjecture~\ref{conj:answer}.
-This theorem was inspired by the results of~\cite{CV}, particularly Chapter~8, which suggests a link between classes in the cohomology of $H^2(\Gamma(M),\Q_p/\Z_p)$ of congruence subgroups with classes in $H^1(F,\Q_p/\Z_p(-1))$ unramified outside $M$ (see, in particular, the discussion in~\S8.3 of \emph{ibid}).
+(Note, however, that~$K_2(\OL_F)$ is always finite.)
+This theorem was inspired by the results of~\cite{CV}, particularly Chapter~8, which suggests a link between classes in the cohomology of $H^2(\Gamma_N(M),\Q_p/\Z_p)$ of congruence subgroups and classes in $H^1(F,\Q_p/\Z_p(-1))$ unramified outside $M$ (see, in particular, the discussion in~\S8.3 of \emph{ibid}).